STMicroelectronics/x-cube-n6-ai-multi-pose-estimation/README.md

 Alternatively, you can load your firmware directly from SRAM (dev mode).
 However, in dev mode, if you turn off the board, your program will be lost.

 __Boot modes:__
-- Dev mode: load firmware from debug session in RAM (boot switch to the right)
+- Dev mode (Both boot switches to the right): load firmware from debug session in RAM, program firmware in external flash
-- Boot from flash: Program firmware in external flash (boot switch to the left)
+- Boot from flash (Both boot switches to the left)

+## Console parameters

+You can see application messages by attaching a console application to the ST-Link console output.
+Use the following console parameters:
+- Baud rate of 115200 bps.
+- No parity.
+- One stop bit.

 ## Quickstart Using Prebuilt Binaries